Anoncoin/project/roadmap/README.md

 Anoncoin was initially planning to implement Zerocoin in a trustless manner using RSA UFOs.
 Using RSA UFOs to implement the Zerocoin protocol turned out to be impractical, and we do not want to use a trusted setup.
 Instead, we want to take a different direction moving forward.

 Anoncoin's founder returned to the project in October 2017 together with a small group of new developers.
 The project is currently in active development.
-The new team release Anoncoin 0.9.7 on July 13, 2018.
+The new team released Anoncoin 0.9.7 on July 13, 2018.
 The next release will be Anoncash, the next generation of private digital cash.